|h. The Arrow Wall - CCK

 3. Scramble up and left.
 Then move straight up the face past a small pod, pass to the left of a large flake and on to the top.
 5.6, 100 feet.

 At the left end of the Arrow wall area, just before the trail goes up and then back down to Thin Slabs / Thin Slabs Direct.
 Look for a dirty, broken, right-facing corner that is approximately 40 feet high.

 Rappel from bolts at the clifftop over Three Doves.

 Apr 23, 2010

 Climbed this 2 weeks ago.
 The first pitch is all lichen.
 But the 2nd pitch is fun with a short, yet challenging little crux.
 There is a pin out there, but it is nearly impossible to see with all of the lichen.

 From: Jersey City, NJ

 Oct 8, 2013

 The top pitch is really very nice and unusual for the area, but I thought it was harder than 5.6.
 A nice alternate if there are lines on the second pitches nearby.
-Maybe a decade of Gunks' roofs has ruined my slab climbing, but I found it quite stimulating as a lead with adequate but spaced-out gear.
+Maybe a decade of Gunks' roofs has ruined my slab climbing, but I found it quite stimulating as a lead with just enough gear to keep it from feeling "r".